 But beyond their charming, quirky good looks, these creatures are responsible for bearing some of the silkiest, most versatile fiber found in nature, for which they are shorn annually.
 Alpaca is a specialty fiber that has been described as stronger than mohair, finer than cashmere, smoother than silk, softer than cotton, warmer than goose down and better-breathing than thermal knits.
 Along with that, alpacas themselves possess some pretty remarkable personality traits.

-In 2016, September 24-26 (always the last weekend in September) is National Alpaca Farm Day (well, weekend, really), so in honor of all things Vicugna pacos, we're filling you in on everything you never knew about these captivating camelids.
+In 2016, September 24-26 (always the last weekend in September) is National Alpaca Farm Days, so in honor of all things Vicugna pacos, we're filling you in on everything you never knew about these captivating camelids.

 1. They're ancient